-The original band line-up featured 12 performers: Alan Cooper (bass vocals), Rob Leonard (vocals), Frederick ‘Denny’ Greene (vocals), Henry Gross (guitar), John ‘Jocko’ Marcellino (drums), Joe Witkin (piano), Scott Powell aka Captain Outrageous aka Tony Santini (vocals), Donald ‘Donny’ York (vocals), Elliot Cahn aka ‘Gino’, (rhythm guitar), Rich Joffe (vocals), Dave Garrett (vocals) and Bruce ‘Bruno’ Clarke.
-The initial act saw three “up front” dancers/singers in gold lamé and the other nine in “greaser attire” (rolled up t-shirt sleeves, leather jackets, tank tops, etc.) The group would taunt the audience and announce, “We’ve got just one thing to say to you f——ng hippies, and that is that rock and roll is here to stay”.
-The act usually ended after several encores, and closed with “Lovers Never Say Goodbye”.
-The closing song was changed to, “Goodnight Sweetheart” for the TV series.
-In concert, they would often return for up to seven encores - but none more meaningful than when performing in Toronto, Canada at Ontario Place and performing “Hound Dog” after announcing the King’s (Elvis Presley’s) death earlier that same day.
+The original band line-up featured twelve performers: Alan Cooper (bass vocals), Rob Leonard (vocals), Frederick 'Denny' Greene (vocals), Henry Gross (guitar), John 'Jocko' Marcellino (drums), Joe Witkin (piano), Scott Powell aka Captain Outrageous aka Tony Santini (vocals), Donald 'Donny' York (vocals), Elliot Cahn aka 'Gino', (rhythm guitar), Rich Joffe (vocals), Dave Garrett (vocals) and Bruce 'Bruno' Clarke.
+The act has often involved three "up front" dancers/singers in gold lamé and the other nine in "greaser attire", such as rolled up t-shirt sleeves, leather jackets, tank tops, et cetera.
+During their long-running career, the ensemble has gone through multiple line-up changes.
+Most recently, co-founder John 'Jocko' Marcellino has served as the group's central frontman.
+Their latest release is 2013's 'Sha Na Na Greaser High School Hop', with them still touring even decades upon decades after their foundation.

 Vinnie Taylor (1949 - 1974) (real name Chris Donald), who replaced Henry Gross as the lead guitarist in 1970, died from a heroin overdose on April 17, 1974, after a concert at University Hall at the University of Virginia.
 He was found in a Holiday Inn hotel room in Charlottesville, Virginia.